 REI knows outdoor gear, and they’re one of our favorite companies for sure.
 Their wealth of knowledge has led them to create this 4 person car camping tent that’s perfect for your next camping trip, whether it’s in ideal weather or adverse conditions.
 The Base Camp is rated as a 3 to 4 season tent because it can withstand wind and rain more than some of the other options on this list with its 1500mm waterhead rating and full coverage rainfly.
 It also uses aluminum poles for stability, and has a large, pole-supported vestibule (and an additional smaller one) plus two doors.

 The Base Camp’s dome shape provides the weather protection you need, but this also keeps the max height slightly lower at only 60 inches.
-This is ‘stooping height’ for most people, so it has a little bit less of a spacious interior than some of the other family tents on this list, but it’s still fairly average for a 4 person tent.
+This is ‘stooping height’ for most people, so it has a little bit less of a spacious interior than some of the other family tents on this list, but it’s still fairly average for a tent of this size.

 On the interior of the tent, there’s several pockets and a large gear loft built into the ceiling.
 There’s two upper vents in the roof to create a chimney effect, which lets hot air rise up and out of the tent.
 This also helps with condensation, so whether you’re in warm or cooler weather, this tent has features that help keep you comfortable.

 This same style and shape does come in a six person tent (84 square feet), which is a slightly larger family camping tent than this four person Base Camp.
 REI also makes the REI Co Op Wonderland 4, which has a more spacious interior and taller max height, but is slightly larger at 69.4 square feet.
-Any of these tents would be great family tents for your next adventure.
+Any of these tents would be great for family camping trips.

 Specifications